valotas/valotas.com/src/articles/better-angularjs-route.md

 So a solution to the problem whould be to have a way to run **always** some initiliazation code before defining the routes so that angular can continue with the routing after that.
 And it looks like this is not possible in your config phase, as no services are available there and during run phase no providers are available.

 ## A `$routeProvider` provider
 Now let's try a naive hack and find a way to inject `$routeProvider` after the config phase.
-Then we can configure it lazyly (let's say after our initilization).
+Then we can configure it lazily (let's say after our initilization).
 It looks like `$provider` is a service available at the config phase and we can use it to register new services/factories.
-So, let's try to create register `$routeProvider` service:
+So, let's try to register a `$routeProvider` service:

 ```js
 .config(function ($provide, $routeProvider) {